 ARC Agencies: All nonrefundable residual values remain nonrefundable and must be placed on an MCO at the time of the exchange, otherwise the residual value is forfeited.
 All MCOs issued from nonrefundable tickets must be marked as nonrefundable and state "For B6 Transportation Only."
 Debit memos may be issued for incorrectly marked MCOs.

 BSP Agencies: All nonrefundable residual values remain nonrefundable.
-Beginning November 1, 2014, in the event an exchanged ticket would result in a residual value remaining, you will need to contact JetBlue's Travel Agency Desk at 1-888-JETBLUE option 3, or 801-449-2023.
+Beginning November 1, 2014, in the event an exchanged ticket would result in a residual value remaining, you will need to contact JetBlue's Travel Agency Desk at 1-888-JETBLUE (1-888-538-2583) option 1, or 801-449-2023.
 JetBlue will perform the ticket exchange for you and will open a Travel Bank account for our common customer to store the applicable residual value.
 A customer contact email address will be required for this.
 Travel Bank credits can only be redeemed on jetblue.com, or by calling JetBlue at the above telephone numbers.
-(NOTE: Creating EMDs will not be an available option until 4th quarter 2015.)
+(NOTE: Creating EMDs will not be an available option until early 2017.)

 Other Airline Private Fares